cocos/cocos-docs/en/getting-started/first-game/index.md

 > Q: Why do we handle it in the `update` method?
 >
 > A: The `update` method will be invoked by the engine in a specific time interval.
-If the FPS of our game is 60 (60 renders per second), then the `update` method will be called 60 times per second.
+If the FPS of our game is 60 (60 render frames per second), then the `update` method will be called 60 times per second.
 We can simulate realistic continuous behaviors by using `update` as much as possible.

 So we can change the code as follows: